tagion/tagion/documents/architecture/Transaction.md

 # Transaction Service

+The Communication service should act as a gate-keeper in the network ensuring compliance to HiRPC format and rules.
+It should only send compliant contracts to the collector service.

 The service is responsible for ensuring a valid data format of HiRPC requests and HiBON document before it is executed in the system.

 The HiRPC contains the contract and data payload for a transaction.